 - 100-200mm: the size range all depends on the style of fishing but large 200mm models work great in the dams chasing large fish and the smaller models are better for the river and creek situations.

-What you’ve just read above is a brief overview about the best lures to use for Murray Cod.
-This is a perfect start if you’re just starting out in the freshwater lure fishing world.
+This is a brief overview about the best lures to use for Murray Cod.
+This is a perfect starting option, BUT, there is so much more to learn about choosing the best lure, like;